1 Day Kakadu Tour from Darwin

 Our central meeting point for this tour will be Travelodge Resort Darwin (rebranded to THE LEEA DARWIN) – 64 Cavenagh St, Darwin City @ 7:30am.
 Guests are to be waiting outside the main gates on Cavenagh Street for collection.

-- 7:30 – Travelodge Resort Darwin (newly rebranded to The Leea Darwin) – 64 Cavenagh St Darwin City
+• 7:30 – The Leea Darwin (formerly known as Travelodge Resort Darwin) – 64 Cavenagh St Darwin City

 *Please arrive 5-10 mins prior to your nominated pickup time so as not to delay or miss your tour.